Calculus for Business and Social Science

 2. Compute limits of functions.

-4. Use the definition of the derivative to find derivatives.
+4. Use the definition of the derivative to differentiate basic functions.

-5. Evaluate derivatives of algebraic, exponential and logarithmic functions.
+5. Use differentiation rules to evaluate derivatives of algebraic, exponential and logarithmic functions.

 7. Use derivatives to analyze functions and their graphs.

-10. Analyze functions of more than one variable.
+10. Calculate partial derivatives of functions of more than one variable.

-12. Apply the concepts of differentiation and integration in business and social science.
+11. Apply the concepts of differentiation and integration to business and social science models.

 • plagiarism (turning in work not written by you, or lacking proper citation),